BingX Review 2026

 How BingX Copy Trading Actually Performs

 You allocate capital to follow a specific trader.
 If they put 5% of their portfolio into SOL, your account mirrors that proportionally based on your allocation.
 You set stop-loss limits, daily investment caps, and maximum position sizes.
-I followed three futures traders and three spot traders with $500 allocated to each.
-After two months, four were profitable and two were not.
-My net return was 14%, which beat what I managed trading on my own during the same period.
+In a typical mixed allocation of futures and spot traders, some will be profitable and others will not — diversifying across multiple traders is the standard risk-management approach on the platform.

 The profit-sharing model charges elite traders 8-10% of your gains.
 No profit, no fee.
 Compare that to a traditional hedge fund taking 2% management fee annually plus 20% of profits.
 The alignment is reasonable.